DFE-Digital/funding-service-myesf-vyf-funding-feed-reader-func/README.md

   Url link for calculate funding service test api.

 - **`fundingsApi:baseUrl`**
-  Unique funding base api url.
+  Unique funding base url for calculate funding swrvice.

 - **`ai:environment`**
   Target environemnt to use value.

 - **`ai:InstrumentationKey`**
-  Unique instrumentation key value.
+  Unique ai instrumentation key value.

 - **`as:adminKey`**
-  Unique admin key value.
+  Unique Azure service admin key value.

 - **`as:name`**
-  Name of the environemnt.
+  Name of the Azure service environemnt.

 - **`auth:useAuthentication`**
   Boolean value to use authentication or not.